tomjoht/tomjoht.github.io/_docs/introduction_to_rest_apis/index.md

 Some people have asked whether they can use materials from this course to give their own API documentation workshops.
 I only allow the material to be used for non-profit workshops where the workshop leader isn't charging participants for the instruction.
 Of course, many of the ideas and concepts in this course aren't specific or unique to me, and you're entitled to fair use.
 However, please don't just hijack my site's materials, activities, and other information for your own commercial endeavors.

 If you're a teacher at a college or university (or high school) and are trying to teach APIs and developer docs to your students, feel free to use this site as part of your instructional materials.
 I appreciate links back to the site and attribution as needed (links pointing to my site boost search engine rankings).
 My larger goal for this site is to help educate and empower tech writers with developer documentation strategies, workflows, and best practices.
-If you'd like to share your API documentation course syllabus, [contact me](/contact/) and I'll add a link here.
+If you'd like to share your API documentation course syllabus, [contact me](https://idratherbewriting.com/contact/) and I'll add a link here.

 ## Is this course really free?

 Yes, this course is entirely free.
 Advertising helps make this content free, so you will see little text snippets and other ads on the course pages promoting links to API service providers.
 Sometimes I also include sponsored pages as well to highlight a vendor's particular offerings.
 Whenever content is sponsored, I note that on the page.
 I also wouldn't include any content in the course that didn't meet my standards or which I wouldn't recommend.

-If you'd like to give back, feel free to buy me coffee by clicking the [Buy me a coffee](https://www.buymeacoffee.com/learnapidoc) button on the bottom of each page.
+If you'd like to give back, feel free to buy me coffee by clicking the [Buy me a coffee](https://www.buymeacoffee.com/learnapidoc) button on the bottom of each page or by [buying the PDF of the course](https://www.buymeacoffee.com/learnapidoc/e/146076).
 I'm grateful to see many people who find enough value in the course to contribute back.
 Seeing contributions helps me feel in a more immediate way how much the content helps people.

 ## PDF and Kindle/eBook formats